Be joyful in hope, patient in affliction, faithful in prayer. (Romans 12 v 12)

-No matter the cause of that affliction, no one wants to stay in a state of pain or distress or turmoil.
-Our immediate response in any traumatic event is to want it over with and want it over with now!
+No matter the cause of affliction, no one wants to stay in a state of pain or distress or turmoil.
+Our immediate response in any traumatic event is to want it over and want it over now!

 It’s a natural response.
 Flight or fight.

 We can either run from the issue or we can stay and face it.
-Many afflictions are transient and we have tangible evidence that bolsters our hope of a resolution and calmer days ahead.
+Many afflictions are transient and we have tangible evidence of hope of a resolution and calmer days ahead.

 What if the affliction is permanent?
 What if there is no hope of a resolution and no clear road ahead?

-Every morning I wake up thinking “Today will be a better day”
+Every morning I wake up hoping today will be a better day.

 Everyday, for more months than I care to count, I finish the day feeling battle weary.

-Every once in a while, not often, I allow myself to fall in a heap and cry and exclaim “I can’t do this anymore, I can’t take the pain.
+Every once in a while, not often, I allow myself to fall in a heap and cry out “I can’t do this anymore, I can’t take the pain.
 I can’t take my body constantly attacking me, beating me, crippling me, attempting to break me”

 I am so physically tired.
-The roller coaster of surgeries, disease flares, broken legs, toxic medication and little evidence of any signs of improvement or even any hope of improvement, is just plain exhausting.
+The roller coaster of surgeries, disease flares, broken bones, toxic medication and no hope of improvement, is just plain exhausting.